tpoisot/tpoisot.github.io/_posts/2011-11-14-a-model-of-population-dynamics-in-python.markdown

 author: tpoisot
 layout: post
 title: A model of population dynamics in Python
+summary: blog
-summary: Using python (and scipy) for ecological simulations.
+chapo: Using python (and scipy) for ecological simulations.
 It's easy!
 tags:
 - python
 - R